ampproject/amphtml/extensions/amp-analytics/amp-analytics.md

 Variable Groups is a feature that allows analytics providers to group a predefined set of variables that can easily be enabled by a user.
 These variables will then be resolved and sent along to the specified `configRewriter` endpoint.

-Analytics providers need to create a new varGroups object inside of the configRewriter configuration to enable this feature.
-Publishers can then include any named analytic provider created varGroups they wish to enable in their analytics configuration.
+Analytics providers need to create a new `varGroups` object inside of the `configRewriter` configuration to enable this feature.
+Publishers can then include any named analytic provider created `varGroups` they wish to enable in their analytics configuration.
 All of the variables supported by [AMP HTML Substitutions Guide](../../spec/amp-var-substitutions.md) can be used. _Important note_: the ${varName} variants will not work.

-For example we may have a vendor who's configuration looks like this:
+For example we may have a vendor whose configuration looks like this:
 ```js
 // This is predefined by vendor.
 export const VENDOR_ANALYTICS_CONFIG = {